 If you are interested in further details about beverage gas and its chemical composition please visit the International Society of Beverage Technologist, which CO2Meter, Inc. is a member of, at bevtech.org.

-Gases have become such an integral part of many industries and applications, and understanding the importance of gas purity, trace-ability in its use, and specific regulation/standards is crucial.
+Carbon dioxide has become such an integral part of many industries and applications.
+Understanding the importance of gas purity, trace-ability in its use, and specific regulation/standards is crucial.